 (F(I,J), I=1,NX),J=1,NY) (x is the fastest varying coordinate)

-F: input is a hexadecimal flux outputfile, and the flux distribution
+F: input is a flux outputfile, and the flux distribution

 is wanted

-V: input is a hexadecimal flux outputfile, and the velocity
+V: input is a flux outputfile, and the velocity

 distribution is wanted